 This article was originally posted Thursday, May 27, 2021.

 By Sophia Holt-Wilson, Eiteljorg Digital Marketing Coordinator

 Volunteers from the Eiteljorg Museum and local gardening organizations got their hands dirty at a planting session around the Whitetail Deer fountain on Tuesday.
-Vice President of Operations LaMarr Easter and Volunteer Coordinator Jay Harkness launched an effort to enrich the area around the fountain at the front of the museum grounds with plants native to Indiana, with help from local plant and garden businesses and organizations.
+Volunteer Coordinator Jay Harkness launched an effort to enrich the area around the fountain at the front of the museum grounds with plants native to Indiana, with help from local plant and garden businesses and organizations.